jd28/rollnw/README.md

    --T.S.
 Eliot, Little Gidding, The Four Quartets.
 ```

-libnw is a simple modern static C++ library for Neverwinter Nights(:EE) file formats and objects, that
+libnw is a simple modern static C++ library for Neverwinter Nights (and some Enhanced Edition) file formats and objects, that

 * focuses on usage, above all.
 Most of NWN's file formats are incredibly simple, a library implementing them should be no different.
 * focuses on live objects, not serialized formats.
 Converting NWN(:EE) file formats to textual representations or modifying serialized formats (e,g.
 GFF) in situ are well handled by other tools/libraries.
 * follows the principles of [utf8 everywhere](https://utf8everywhere.org/).
-This is aspirational and a huge can of worms.
 Currently, here, to help facilitate this goal color codes are sanitized to \<cXXXXXX\>, where XX is hexidecimal.
 * hews as close to [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) as possible.
 * aims to be as easily bindable as possible to other languages.
 I.e. only custom or STL types at API boundaries.